hipertextos/hipertextos.github.io/_posts/2014-11-11-hipertextosframework.md

 title: Hipercss
 ---

-Hipercss is the hipertextos framework version 0.9.
+CSS library by Hipertextos.
+Version 0.9.

 CSS the old way.
 No pre-processors, no less, no sass.
 Just CSS and (if you want) a little bit of javascript.
 Simple and effective.